 Asian greens add nutritious, spicy touches to stir-frys and, picked young, salads.View all

-All heirloom Asian greens offered by Planet Natural are non-treated, non-GMO and NOT purchased from Monsanto-owned Seminis.
-Planting instructions are included with each packet and shipping is FREE!
+Planet Natural offers heirloom Asian greens that add nutritious, spicy touches to stir-fries and salads.
+Planting instructions are included with each seed packet and shipping is FREE!

 When using mature bok choi in cooking, remember that the leaves cook more quickly than the stems.
 Give the stems some time in the pan ahead of adding the leaves (almost at the last moment).
 Cooked, the stems give up some of that luscious snow-white color but they have a texture — nothing like cooked celery — that’s smooth and creamy.

 Mark Bittman, author of How To Cook Everything, (his blog is a must for cooking and food-issue fanatics) recommends splashing the cooked stems with some virgin olive oil, adding the leaves and then stirring in some capers and chopped, pitted olives (a touch of lemon juice or balsamic vinegar will sharpen the flavors) to create a very sophisticated, Mediterranean-style dish that is great served with barbecued salmon (okay, that last recommendation comes from us, not Bittman).

 We also like to splash some oil on the choi and throw them on the grill whole, turning frequently and removing them quickly, as soon as the leaves wilt.
 Hit them with oil again after you put them on the plate.
 The crunch of the stems and the delicate leaves go well with fish or (vegetarian) any fluffy whole grain including, quinoa, barley and rice.
 And they look great served whole.
 Here are some tips for growing pak choy (yes, they love them in the U.K).
 Also here.